apiaryio/api-blueprint/README.md

 ## What is API Blueprint

-API Blueprint is lightweight, documentation oriented domain specific language (DSL) for easily designing, building and documenting REST API. **API Blueprint is a Markdown.** It is easy to learn and read, perfect for comprehensive documentation but also for quick prototyping and collaboration.
+API Blueprint is a lightweight, documentation-oriented domain specific language (DSL) for easily designing, building and documenting Web APIs. **API Blueprint is a Markdown.** It is easy to learn and read, perfect for comprehensive documentation but also for a quick prototyping and collaboration.

 ## TL;DR

 + Web API documentation language
 + Pure Markdown
 + Designed for humans